• De quoi le crumble est-il composé ?

 You could also make this soup with yellow peas or split peas; in this case, you will have to soak them to soften them before cooking them.

-Make this Nutrient-Dense Soup Now
+Make this Dish Now

-When laziness, a lack of time or ideas take hold of a quiet evening, a pea soup is a perfect standby, especially if the peas are fresh or frozen.
+When laziness, a lack of time or ideas take hold of a quiet evening, a broccoli pea soup is a perfect standby, especially if the peas are fresh or frozen.

 Your taste buds will thank you for this light and protein meal.